CCMS-UCSD/GNPSDocumentation/docs/tutorials/coffee-tutorial-metaboscape.md

 ## Learning Objectives

-1. Run MetaboScape feature detection on LC-MS/MS data, and output a feature quantification table and a MS2 spectral file.
-[See the tutorial here](../featurebasedmolecularnetworking.md)
+1. Run MetaboScape feature detection on LC-MS/MS data, and receive a feature quantification table and a MS2 spectral file as an output.
+[See the tutorial here](../featurebasedmolecularnetworking.md).
 2. Run GNPS and visualize output in Cytoscape.

 ## Experimental Setup